-This CD has been a labour of love.
-It is about turning back to my European roots.
-Both my parents came to Britain from Germany and Czechoslovakia after the war and yet all of my musical career has been built on singing American musical genres.
-Blues, gospel, jazz.
+This album has been a labour of love.
+It is about my turning back to my European roots.
+My parents came to Britain from Germany and Czechoslovakia after the war and yet my entire musical career has been built on singing American musical genres: blues, gospel, jazz.
 Then I found Brel and a door opened.
 I have several people to thank for that and they are nearly all involved in this project.
 Robb Johnson and Des De Moor have been constantly and completely supportive of my growing love for this repertoire.
 And there's so much more to discover.

 In my opinion, Robb Johnson writes British chansons.
-When I heard him sing this in a studio theatre in Kentish Town I knew I wanted to record it.
+When I heard him sing this in a studio theatre in a Kentish town I knew I wanted to record it.
 Then I took it to Kim Burton and asked her to arrange it.
-She immediately knew what we needed to do, and we tried the song with the Albanian inflections, and her virtuosic playing, and it made sense of the fact that most of the prostitutes currently working St Denis are from former Yugoslavia and other former eastern block countries.
+She immediately knew what we needed to do; we tried the song with the Albanian inflections and her virtuosic playing, and it made sense of the fact that most of the prostitutes currently working St Denis are from former Yugoslavia and other former Eastern Block countries.

 I do love Paris, but for me it also has a desperate sadness.
 I spent a weekend there many years ago with a lover who died soon afterwards.
 That weekend was the last time I saw him.
 I've not spent a weekend there with a lover since.